Williamstown Native, NY Sea Grant Specialist Recognized By Women Of Fisheries

 Women of Fisheries posted recognition of Furgal’s work with collaborators from the U.S. Fish and Wildlife Service (USFWS), U.S. Geological Survey (USGS), New York State Department of Environmental Conservation (DEC), and University of Vermont to evaluate the post-stocking status and dispersal of juvenile lake trout released into Lake Ontario.

-That posting appeared as the “August Research Highlight: Stocking, key to recovery of a native top predator” on August 8, 2022, at womenoffisheries.org/.
+That posting appeared as the “August Research Highlight: Stocking, Key to Recovery of a Native Top Predator” on Monday, Aug.
+8 at https://womenoffisheries.org/.

 Furgal, a native of Williamstown in Oswego County, New York, grew up fishing on Lake Ontario, the Salmon River, and Oneida Lake.
 She is part of a group of researchers, led by Alexander Gatch of the U.S. Fish and Wildlife Service, investigating what happens after lake trout are stocked and what may be limiting them from reproducing in the wild.

-The research team applied the use of acoustic telemetry as a novel way to collect data and calculate the magnitude and timing of post-release mortality and movements of the fish at a much finer scale than previously possible.

-Over a 15-month period, mortality of the 38 hatchery-reared, age-1 lake trout that were tagged was estimated at 26 percent.
+The research team applied the use of acoustic telemetry as a novel way to collect data and calculate the magnitude and timing of post-release mortality and movements of the fish at a much finer scale than previously possible.??
+Over a 15-month period, mortality of the 38 hatchery-reared, age-1 lake trout that were tagged was estimated at 26%.

 The researchers found tagged fish stayed in the stocking area for up to two months following stocking, indicating that the stocking area contained favorable conditions for the young fish.
 Warmer water temperatures and other factors cause the fish to later move into deeper habitats.